 The raw data is reference pixel subtracted on readout.
-The reference pixels themselves are unmodified so it is possible to undo the reference pixel subtraction (RPS) by applying the algorithm in reverse and then a user specified algorithm may be applied to the raw data if desired.
+The left and right reference pixels themselves are unmodified so it is possible to undo the reference pixel subtraction (RPS) by applying the algorithm in reverse and then a user specified algorithm may be applied to the raw data if desired.
 The reference pixels comprise the first four and last four rows and columns.
 Thus, the active imaging area is the 2040x2040 pixel region: 5:2044, 5:2044.

-1. First, each of the 32 channel offets (C) are determined from the average of the reference pixels on each side of the channel (actually a median is used for rejection):
+1. First, each of the 32 channel offets (C) are determined from the average of the reference pixels on each side of the channel: